How did this Kilted Charity Movement begin?

 I decided to turn Kilted 50 For Charity from a one-year fundraising project into a perpetual charitable movement.
 Kilted 50 For Charity is now the fundraising branch of Earth And Cup, Inc. My hope is to assist people, projects organizations, and groups; not just with hunger and cancer, but anything that might change the world, and leave it better than we find it now.
 Who knows, maybe it will catch on…. changing the world one kilt at a time.

 During 2015, the first year of the new format, we gave away over $2,000 spread over 26 different organizations.
 We also spearheaded a “World’s Largest Potluck” attempt in Central Ohio.
-The attempt included a day at the Ohio Statehouse, 1,442 non-perishable food items donated to local food pantries, $142 was donated to ELCA World Hunger, and 385 people were fed.
-In 2016, I donated over $3,000 among 20 different agencies.
-And in 2017 we donated $3,200 to among 15 different organizations.
+The attempt included a day at the Ohio Statehouse, 1,442 non-perishable food items were donated to local food pantries, $142 was donated to ELCA World Hunger, and 385 people we fed.

 What can you do to get involved?
 You may visit our Facebook page Kilted 50 For Charity to get more ideas by seeing what we have done in the past, to see what is coming up, or just to stay in touch.
 You can host an event, that we will assist in setting up.
 For a $20 donation, you can choose one of my kilts (view kilt choices photo album on Facebook) for me to wear on a specific day, and we will give you a shout-out online!
 For $10, you can purchase one of our handmade kilt beverage koozies.
 When making donations, you may make checks out to Kilted 50 For Charity.
 You may mail them to: